 1. CAN I MAKE BREAD LOAF WITH THIS?

-2. CAN I SUBSTITUTE WITH BREAD FLOUR?
+2. CAN I SUBSTITUTE WITH ALL-PURPOSE FLOUR?

 3. CAN I SUBSTITUTE WITH WHOLE WHEAT FLOUR?